 4. Nutritional Value

-5. Benefit of Planting Green Beans for Your Garden
+5. The benefit of Planting Green Beans for Your Garden

 As a result, the soil in your garden will have more nitrogen because of this nitrogen-fixing plant.
 However, to make your green beans give back to your garden, your soil must have the right soil bacteria.